 One of the most significant initiatives aimed at addressing the crisis in scholarly communication is the open access movement.
 If an article is “Open Access” it means that it can be freely accessed through the Internet.
 The potential readership of open access articles is far greater than that of articles published in subscription-based journals.
 Open access does not affect peer-review; articles are peer-reviewed and published in journals in the normal way.

 Browse the The Directory of Open Access Journals, a service that indexes high quality, peer reviewed Open Access research journals to find journals in your field, or use these suggestions for evaluating journals to help assess if an open access journal is a good place to publish your work.

 - Discipline-specific repositories: Many disciplines now have repositories in which scholars can deposit their materials, including preprints, datasets, and previously published journal articles.
 OpenDOAR is a directory of repositories around the world.

 - NIH-funded research: If your research is funded by NIH, you are required to deposit your publications in PubMed Central.

 - Institutional repositories: create open access to your work and deposit your research in the Tufts Digital Library, so that it can be openly accessed.

 Retain permissions to your materials

 Authors own the copyright to their works until they sign copyright over to a publisher.
-This is why authors may archive their preprints, but often must ask permission for the deposit of published articles in a repository.
+Without retaining some non-exclusive rights, authors may have to ask permission in order to use their own work in the future, including depositing in repositories.
 In order to avoid this scenario, Tufts University strongly recommends that authors retain non-exclusive copyright rights as part of their publication agreement.
 Without such rights, authors may not be able to distribute copies of their own papers in their classes, post their own papers to a course site, or deposit them in a repository.
 See our Retaining Your Rights as an Author page for strategies to ensure you retain rights to share your work openly.